Railroad Terms

 A term used in Canada for a caboose.

-Water Plug
+Water plug

 The standpipe where a steam locomotive would stop to fill its tender with water.

-Wheel Knocker
+Wheel knocker

 Another name for car knocker.
 This person would check the wheels for flaws.

-Wheel Pull
+Wheel pull

 Action caused by the friction between the brake shoe and the wheel and transmitted to the rail.

-Wheel Rolling
+Wheel rolling

 The wheel rotating on its axle theoretically without motion existing between the wheel and the rail at the area of contact.

-Wheel Slipping
+Wheel slipping

 The wheel rotating on its axle with motion existing between the wheel and rail at the area of contact.

-Wheel Sliding
+Wheel sliding

 The wheel not rotating on its axle and motion existing between the wheel and rail at the area of contact.

-Whistle Post
+Whistle post

 A specially marked post on the engineer's side of the train that tells him when to start whistling for a grade crossing.
 Slower trains may delay whistling until closer to the crossing.